Planning Your visit to Western Massachusetts

 Western Massachusetts is split into 4 counties; Berkshire country running north-south in the far western part of the state.
 Hampden county is on the border with Connecticut, Hampshire county is in the middle.
 And lastly Franklin county is up on the border with Vermont.
 Today we are starting with Franklin county and some of the treasures that it offers.
 I even just learned about a place here I have never been to or known about!!

 If you do in fact type “things to do in Franklin county Massachusetts”, the first website you’ll see is the Franklin County Chamber of Commerce.
 That is a good place to start, as it lists the business attractions as well as natural landmarks by city in the county.
 It does not include everything of course, but it is an excellent place to start.
-Although many large group events are still cancelled at the moment I write this, the chambers homepage still lists a calendar of events.
-However, you will want to call or check if any specific events are still being held.
+Many large group events are still cancelled at the moment I write this.
+However, the chamber homepage does list a calendar of events.
+You will want to call or check if any specific events are still being held.

 Another website of interest is the Mohawk Trail Association website.
 Although this covers more than just Franklin county, it is artfully designed for ease of use.
-All of your selections are found up top on the header and are easily accessed and read.
+Find all of your selections up top on the header.
+You will see selections for outdoor activities, places to stay, restaurants and shops, and other “things to do and see” in Franklin County.
 This also happens to be the first association website that I joined and advertised with!
 There are also two places I want to single out as favorites of mine.

 Two favorites of mine in particular stand out as worthy of a visit.
 Both, not surprising enough, are part of my cycling tours.
 They each offer different and unique points of interest to any visit.
 First is Historic Deerfield.
 If you are an armchair historian you will love visiting and touring the historic and recreated homes of Old Deerfield.
 You can learn about the history between the Pocumtuk native americans and the 17th century settlers to the area.
 There were also many battles between the two aforementioned groups.
 One of those being the bloody and horrific battle of 1674 in which several settlers where taken from Deerfield up into Quebec.
 You can also stay in the quaint and historic Deerfield Inn, right in the center of town while you get into the local vibe.

-So there you have it, I have listed two websites and two concrete ideas to start your journey to visit Western Massachusetts, and Franklin County in particular.
-There is much more I can say about the hiking, cycling, historical tours and other outdoor activities as means of exploring and learning about the region.
-But I feel it best to leave that part up to you to plan your own visit.
+So there you have it.
+I have listed two websites and two concrete ideas to start your journey to visit Western Massachusetts, and Franklin County in particular.
+I could say more about the various activities there are as means of learning about the region.
+But I feel it best to leave that part up to you to plan your own visit ,and find things to do in Franklin county.
 Or shoot me an email and I will assist you.

 I mentioned earlier that I even just learned about something.
 It’s a short hike to a waterfall called Chapel Brook in the town of Ashfield.
 I have not been there but it’s on the list.
 I will probably combine it with a ride to the Three Sisters Sanctuary.